 Before and after the Spanish conquest, indigenous craftsmen employed these natural expensive materials (more valued than gold or silver) to produce vibrant, symbolic, and unique art pieces that have been preserved through time in excellent shape and form.

-Overall, the most common feathers used by the Mexica (as mentioned in the documentary sources) were quetzal (quetzalli), scarlet macaw (alo), roseate spoonbill (tlauhquechol), Mexican trogon or green parakeet (tzinitzcan), lovely cotinga (xiuhtototl), yellow-headed parrot or an oropendula (toztli), heron (aztatl), and eagle (quauhtli, as down).
+Overall, the most common feathers used by those craftsmens (as mentioned in the documentary sources) were quetzal (quetzalli), scarlet macaw (alo), roseate spoonbill (tlauhquechol), Mexican trogon or green parakeet (tzinitzcan), lovely cotinga (xiuhtototl), yellow-headed parrot or an oropendula (toztli), heron (aztatl), and eagle (quauhtli).

-These very skilful artists must have been fascinated by the powerful colors invented by nature.
+These very skillful artists must have been fascinated by the powerful colors invented by nature.
 They trimmed and applied plumes on cloth or wood.
-They created very geometric, almost modern like works.
-Or, they made pictures imitating life, full of detail, applying feathers as they would paint.
+They created very geometric, almost modern-like works, or, made pictures imitating life, full of detail, applying feathers as they would paint.

 The demand for feathers was enormous and constant.
 They were supplied by traders and as part of the tribute by the surrendered tribes to the governing elite.
 They were exported from Central America to Tenochtitlan (now Mexico City) in the case of Mesoamerica, and from the Amazon to the Andes (Cuzco, Lima).

-They were received in varying form: as whole birds, raw feathers of the head, neck, back, and breast, or as featherwork objects.
-In the Codex Mendoza, we find specifications about the quantities, that give an idea of how many birds were caught for art and crafts.
-A measure applied was a handful, so in case of the smaller birds, such as trogons and a yellow-crested parrot, one animal gives 7-8 handfuls.
+They were received in varying forms: as whole birds, raw feathers of the head, neck, back, and breast, or as featherwork objects.
+In the Codex Mendoza, we find specifications about the quantities, which gives an idea of how many birds were caught for art and crafts.
+A measure applied was a handful, so in the case of the smaller birds, such as trogons and a yellow-crested parrot, one animal gives 7-8 handfuls.
 If 8,000 handfuls were required, this meant that over 1,000 birds annually needed to be killed.

 Feathers are organic materials, associated with the divine, heavenly, and supernatural forces, and were precious and hard to acquire at that time.
 Their value came both from cultural associations as well as their origin.
 So, how did the artisans of Peru and Mexico use them?

 The objects from the Andean cultures were more geometrized.
-The patterns, schemes, and rhythms of colors and shapes dominated in visual language of the Wari.
-Nazca, Chimu cultures.
-Some are very abstract, Others refer to natural animal shapes.
+The patterns, schemes, and rhythms of colors and shapes dominated the visual language of the Wari, Nazca, and Chimu cultures.
+Some are very abstract, others refer to natural animal shapes.

-Similar composition we can find in the tabard with pelicans, where in two rows two big pelicans are carried by smaller ones.
-Here, the artist cut and trimmed individual feathers to heighten the outlines of each pair of the birds.
+A similar composition we can find in the tabard with pelicans, wherein two rows of two big pelicans are carried by smaller ones.
+Here, the artist cut and trimmed individual feathers to heighten the outlines of each pair of birds.
 With a slit in the middle for the head, such garments would have been donned by high-status men.